D7 Visa Portugal: The Ultimate Guide for Expats and Retirees

 The D7 visa is ideally suited for retirees, individuals with rental properties, or other adequate passive income, or remote workers.

 1. You must have a stable and sufficient income from ‘passive means’.
-A general guideline is that the minimum passive income requirements should exceed the Portuguese minimum salary, which stands at €740.83 per month as of 2023.
-It's advisable that the income should be sufficient to support yourself and any dependents - but please bear in mind, this is the absolute minimum.
+A general guideline is that the minimum passive income requirements should exceed the Portuguese minimum salary, which stands at €820 per month as of 2024.
+It’s advisable that the income should be sufficient to support yourself and any dependents - but please bear in mind, this is the absolute minimum.

 For secondary applicants (e.g. a spouse or partner) a further 50% is required and a further 30% for each child.

+Please note though.
+In reality, you will probably need (and need to show) more than this: surviving on €820 per month in Portugal would be difficult, especially if you have to pay rent or a mortgage, and the more income you can show, the better your chances of acceptance for the visa are likely to be.
 2. You must have already secured somewhere to live in Portugal.
 This can be a rented or owned property.
 On the official guidelines, a 12-month rental contract is preferred, but we have heard of applicants being successful with just an Airbnb reservation and a cover note explaining that the applicant wants to find more permanent rental accommodation when they arrive.

-Moving to Portugal on a D7 visa.
-How do you do it?
+Moving to Portugal on a D7 Visa: How Do You Do It?

 Submitting your Application to get the D7 Visa